 No student whose grade point average in the major field is lower than 2.0 shall be eligible for graduation.

-No credit shall be granted for a course unless the student is officially registered for that course or has received permission from the dean, with the approval of the departmental representative.
+No credit shall be granted for a course unless the student is officially registered for that course or has received permission from the dean, with the approval of the academic-area representative.

 Once a grade has been received in the Registrar's Office, it may be changed by the course instructor only upon written application by the instructor to the dean.
 The dean's approval is required.